mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 ```
 # Overclocking test with an ili9488 display

-This ili9488 display works stable with an ESP32 S3 at 40MHz, but has problems at 80MHz.
+This ili9488 display works stable with an ESP32 S3 at 40MHz, but has issues at 80MHz.

 The aim of this test was to find out up to which frequency the ili9488 display works stable.
 Overclocking and PIO SPI with Earle Philhower's RP2040 board package and TFT_eSPI allows testing multiple SPI frequencies.

-Because of the problems with the RUN pin, I finally soldered a small **capacitor (2.2nF)** between RUN and GND (see picture).
-This solved many overclocking problems and allowed the RUN pin of the RP2040 to be connected to the RESET pin of the display.

 The RUN pin is very "sensible".
 Measuring this pin with a multimeter will reset the RP2040.

-A capacitor 2,2nF or higher solves this problem.
+Because of the problems with the RUN pin, I finally soldered a small **capacitor (2.2nF)** between RUN and GND (see picture).
+This solved many overclocking problems and allowes the RUN pin of the RP2040 to be connected to the RESET pin of the display.

+However, it can also be helpful to also connect the display's RST pin to pin 27 instead of RUN.

+Overclocking table :

 |CPU                     |  RP2040 | RP2040 |   RP2040 | RP2040 | RP2040 | RP2040 |   RP2040 |  RP2040 | ESP32 S3| ESP32 S3|     |
 | :--------------------- | ------: | -----: | -------: | -----: | -----: | -----: | -------: |-------: |-------: |-------: | :-: |